KarrLab/obj_tables/docs/migration.rst

 All the commits that are ancestors of a sentinel commit and depend upon the sentinel commit's closest ancestor sentinel commit are members of the sentinel commit's *domain*.
 In addition, a sentinel commit is a member of its own *domain*.
-We use the term *domain* to refer commits and to the changes to the schema made by the commits.
+We use the term *domain* to describe both commits and the changes to the schema made by the commits.

 Migration migrates a data file across a sequence of sentinel commits.